grafana/grafana/docs/sources/setup-grafana/configure-docker.md

 ## Default paths

-Grafana have some predefined default configuraiton parameters which are always same when a fresh Grafana server is installed and is independent of the operating systems or the environment (e.g. virtual machine, docker, kubernetes etc.).
-You can refer the [Configure Grafana](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana) documentation to view all the default configuraiton settings.
+Grafana comes with default configuration parameters that remain the same among versions regardless of the operating system or the environment (for example, virtual machine, Docker, Kubernetes, etc.).
+You can refer to the [Configure Grafana](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana) documentation to view all the default configuraiton settings.

-When starting the Grafana Docker container, the following configurations are set by default and cannot be changed by editing the `conf/grafana.ini` file.
+The following configurations are set by default when you start the Grafana Docker container.
+You cannot change the configurations by editing the `conf/grafana.ini` file.
 Instead, you can only modify these configurations using [environment variables]({{< relref "./configure-grafana/#override-configuration-with-environment-variables" >}}).

 | Setting               | Default value             |
 | --------------------- | ------------------------- |